 Role of Social Referencing in Child’s Overall Development

 You may have noticed that every time your toddler comes across something new, be it an object or a person or a situation, he will look at you for your reaction or approval before he interacts with it.
-That is called social referencing; a tool that helps babies explore the world around them in a safe manner by relying on the caregiver’s cues.
+That is called social referencing, a tool that helps babies explore the world around them in a safe manner by relying on the caregiver’s cues.
+Social referencing in a child’s development holds a significant space as it gives the nod to the children to interact with their surroundings and regulate their emotions and behaviour accordingly.
 By better understanding how social referencing psychology works in babies, you can learn to use it to make them develop better.

 What Is Social Referencing?

-Going by the social referencing definition, it is the process through which infants read their parents’ or caregivers’ responses to regulate their own response towards persons, objects, and situations.
-It is an important mechanism that allows infants to understand and explore the world around them.
+Going by the social referencing definition according to the American Psychological Association (APA), it is the process through which infants read their parents’ or caregivers’ responses to regulate their own responses towards persons, objects, and situations (1) (2).
+It is an important mechanism that allows infants to understand and explore the world around them (3).

 The social expressions of parents towards their infants or toddlers influence their upbringing.
 For instance, if a child is playing in an amusement park, falls or gets hurt, he may look up at his parent’s expression to determine how intensely they should react.
 It’s also known that despite the event that upsets/hurts the child, the child will regulate their reaction by looking at the expression of the parent.
 Social referencing can take on many different forms starting from subtle cues in the form of facial expressions and gestures to major emotional outbursts or events.
 It can also occur anywhere such as home, school, playground, water parks, social gatherings and everywhere else.